Flexible Work Arrangements: How to Request and What to Do If Refused

 The 2024 amendments introduced a game-changing right: if your flexible work request is refused, you can now take the dispute to the Fair Work Commission.
 Under section 65C, if the employer refuses the request, fails to respond within 21 days, or the employee is not satisfied with the employer's response, the employee can apply to the FWC for a determination.
 The FWC can deal with the dispute by mediation, conciliation, or making recommendations.

-if these processes don't resolve the matter, the FWC can arbitrate — meaning it can make binding orders.
+If these processes don't resolve the matter, the FWC can arbitrate — meaning it can make binding orders.
 The FWC can order the employer to grant the request, grant the request with modifications, or make any other order it considers appropriate.
-No exceptions.

 This is a significant change from the pre-2024 position, where the FWC could only deal with flexible work disputes through non-binding recommendations.
 Now, the FWC has real teeth.
 To apply, lodge a Form F77 — Application to deal with a flexible work arrangement dispute — through the FWC website.
 There is no application fee.